Acleppe/dating_data/README.md

 > [To friends]
 > ME: Oh, yeah, Rapunzel -- I'm just absolutely _crazy_ about her.
-> FRIEND: Really?
+> FRIEND 1: Really?
 That's great to hear.
 Always nice to find a real friend that you also click with romantically.
 > ME: Whoa, hold on now.
 I didn't say anything about being friends.
-> FRIEND: Uh, whaddaya mean?
+> FRIEND 2: Uh, whaddaya mean?
 You just said you were crazy about this girl?
 You guys have been together for a while now.
 That's kind of the whole point of a relationship, getting to be intimate with someone that is also your best friend.
 > ME: Yeah, but I wouldn't actually consider her a "friend."
 I would date her, but I don't think we are a good match as friends.
 We aren't at that level, if you know what I mean?
-> FRIEND: No, I have absolutely no idea what you mean.
+> FRIENDS: [in unison] No, we have absolutely no idea what you mean.
 In fact, just stop talking.
 Thanks.

 <BR>